 If you are looking for a command-line tool that can merge PDF on Windows, you've come to the right place.
-This article describes how easily 2PDF can merge PDF files, text files, images, and other filetypes to PDF from the command line interface (CLI).
+This article describes how easily 2PDF can merge PDF files, text files, images, emails, and other filetypes to PDF from the command line interface (CLI).

 Contents